-The Company's chief operating decision-maker is the chief executive officer and the executive management team.
-As of December 31, 2023, the Company is currently organized and operates as one operating and reportable segment.
+The Company's chief operating decision-maker ("CODM") is the chief executive officer and the executive management team.
+As of December 31, 2023 December 31, 2024, the Company is currently organized and operates as one operating and reportable segment.
 The Company is not organized by market and is managed and operated as one business.
 A single management team that reports to the chief executive officer comprehensively manages the entire business.
 The Company does not operate any material separate lines of business or separate business entities with respect to its services.
-Accordingly, the Company does not accumulate discrete financial information with respect to separate entities and does not have separate operating or reportable segments.
+Accordingly, the Company does not accumulate discrete financial information with respect to separate entities.
+The CODM assesses performance and does not have separate operating or reportable segments. makes decisions on optimizing the allocation of resources across functions and strategic investments using consolidated net income.
+Segment assets represent total assets as reported on the consolidated balance sheet.